 Each lesson will start with me teaching you the subject (car controls, junctions etc.) before we swap places and you teach me.

 To start with I’ll play nice and be a good pupil.
 As your training goes on I’ll start giving you more and more problems!

-I have taught over 1,00 pupils to drive.
-I’ll pick one of those pupils in my mind and do exactly what they used to do on lessons.
+I have taught over 1,000 people to drive.
+I’ll pick one of those pupils in my mind and do exactly what they used to do in lessons.

 I could play as Peter who would never use his mirrors.
 I could be Polly who could never get into 5th gear.
 If you’re really unlucky I might even act as “her”…

 Where many trainers go wrong is that they just think of a fault to act out, like not checking their mirrors, and stick with it.
 That’s not how it should be done.
 The way I pick faults isn’t something I’m going to give away but it’s very realistic and effective.

 Teaching is not easy and it takes a lot of practice to get this right.
 If you have past experience of teaching you might find it easier but even ex-teachers say it’s much different when the classroom (the car) is moving and other classrooms are trying to crash into you.

 Don’t worry because I’ll be helping you along at every step.
 We’ll break down each topic into small sections so you can develop your skills.

 There is so much more to being a driving instructor than people think.
 Those drivers that sit behind learners blowing the horn and think we just need to say “go” to the pupil wouldn’t have a chance.